MANIMEGALAIYUVARAJ/web-scraping/README.md

 # AIOne Scraper 🚀

-A comprehensive, full-stack web scraping application built with React, Flask, and MongoDB.
+A comprehensive, web scraping built with React, Flask, and MongoDB.
 AIOne Scraper provides a powerful dashboard to extract, view, and manage data from multiple platforms including Reddit, Instagram, YouTube, LinkedIn, OpenTable, Google Maps, and more.

 ## ✨ Features